K-PaaS/application-platform-guide-eng/install/service/pipeline.md

 $ sh /var/vcap/php-mariadb-script.sh
 ```

 ## <div id='3'/> 3.
-Manage and apply for deployment pipeline services
+Manage and request for deployment pipeline services
-If you register and disclose the distribution pipeline service through the PaaS-TA operator portal, you can apply for and use the service through the PaaS-TA user portal.
+If you register and disclose the distribution pipeline service through the PaaS-TA operator portal, you can request for and use the service through the PaaS-TA user portal.

 ### <div id='3.1'/> 3.1.
 Service Broker Registration